CIMCB/MetabWorkflowTutorial/README.md

 3. A PCA scores plot of the data set labelled by sample type.
 4. A bubble scatter plot of molecular mass vs. retention time, with bubble size proportional to QCRSD

-*Prior to beginning this tutorial, it is recommended to view the provided static version of the `Jupyter` analysis notebook: [Tutorial 4 (Python): Static Notebook](https://cimcb.github.io/MetabSimpleQcViz/Tutorial4_Rscript.html)*
+*Prior to beginning this tutorial, it is recommended to view the provided static version of the `Jupyter` analysis notebook: [Tutorial 4: Static Notebook](https://cimcb.github.io/MetabSimpleQcViz/Tutorial4.html)*

 #### Tutorial 4 steps:
 1. Download and unzip the [repository](https://github.com/cimcb/MetabSimpleQcViz) to a folder on your own computer, as in tutorial 3.